KaptCain/python-challenge/README.txt

 The CSV files are located in the Resources folder for each respective program.

-In the Analysis folder I created a txt file that just says default in order for the Analysis folder to go through to github
+In the Analysis folder I created a txt file that just says default in order for the Analysis folder to go through to GitHub.